gickowtf/pixoo-homeassistant/README.md

   enabled: "{{ states.input_boolean.YOURS.state }}"
 ```

 You can also set the duration of a page in seconds.
 This will override the scan interval set in the device settings.
+Note that the duration is calculated via the template only when the page is displayed.

 | **Config Options** | **required** |     **Default**     | **Values**                                 |
 |--------------------|:------------:|:-------------------:|--------------------------------------------|